crush-on-anechka/MP_helper/README.md

 ## using
 - go to https://vk.com/adsmarket?act=export_stats, open your dev tools (cmd+option+U), press GET DATA blue button, find most recent 'adsmarket' line in sources tab, click right button and COPY AS CURL
 - go to http://127.0.0.1:8000, paste the copied data into 'put your request as curl here' form and press 'update cookies'.
-You will have to update cookies once a day
+You will have to update cookies at least once a day
 - now you can load your stats.
-This may take some time (±2 minutes).
+This may take some time (up to several minutes) depending on the amount of historical data.
 This will initially fill up the database, you don't need to do it every time you use the app, only unless you killed the db volume
 - press 'update stats' to obtain active placements.
 Use it whenever you feel like it's time to refresh data
 - now you can place your ads.
 Once you get the selection of groups, copy the url (as you would normally do - via the address bar), paste it into 'put your selection link here' form in the app and press 'analyze'